mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/03/06-objects.md

 ## 3.6.1.
 Basic syntax

-In Kotlin classes are identified by the keyword `class`.
+In Kotlin, classes are identified by the keyword `class`.
 In the following sections we will extend this initial definition with new features.

 ```kotlin
 class Element {